 The newly designed cabinet of the two pianos is more compact than previous generations’ and has fewer seams.
 This, together with the relocation of the control buttons to the left hand side of the keyboard contribute to a sleeker, lighter appearance.
 You will find dedicated buttons for the main controls and functions of the piano, but some functions can be accessed only with a button and key combination.
 You will find small stickers above certain keys, but you will also find information in the user’s manual.

 Although the PX-870 as well as the PX-770 lack a display, navigating the pianos’ settings and controls is easy to recognize by a beep sound that you will hear, in accordance with the setting you activate.
-In my opinion, the lack of a display isn’t that big of a problem in the case of these digital pianos because it contributes to the minimalism and elegance of their particular designs.
+According to my opinion, the lack of a display isn’t that big of a problem in the case of these digital pianos because it contributes to the minimalism and elegance of their particular designs.
 And above all, they’re home digital pianos meant to look good and provide a realistic piano playing experience, not stage pianos where a display is a justified, and necessary feature.

 As you can see, there’s not much of a design difference between the Casio PX-770 vs Casio PX-870.